LoyolaChicagoBooks/introcs-csharp/rst/do-while.rst

     } while (condition);

 It only sets the data to be tested once.
-(The tradeoff is that the condition is tested twice.)
+(The trade-off is that the condition is tested twice.)